Carrie Underwood Flashes Her Toned Arms In Tight White Tank Top: ‘Stay The Path’

 “Love,” a fourth person commented, adding a yellow heart emoji for emphasis.

-As previously reported by The Inquisitr, the singer isn’t just creating clothes for women to workout in, she’s also helping to inspire them with her brand new book, Find Your Path.
+As previously reported by The Inquisitr, the singer isn’t just creating clothes for women to work out in, she’s also helping to inspire them with her brand new book, Find Your Path.

 Carrie Underwood announced the book on her Instagram account last week, and fans went wild.
-To date, the post has garnered more than 74,000 likes and over 700 comments from fans eager to get their own copy of the book, which is set to be released on March 3.
+To date, that post has garnered more than 74,000 likes and over 700 comments from devotees eager to get their own copy of the book, which is set to be released on March 3.